At a Glance

 Both xylitol and maltitol are non-cariogenic, meaning they don’t feed the bacteria that cause tooth decay the way regular sugar does.
 But xylitol goes further.

-What xylitol does that maltitol doesn’t:
+What xylitol can do that maltitol can’t

-- Both are better than sugar for teeth
+- Both better than sugars for teeth

 For xylitol:

-- Digestive tolerance varies significantly between people
+- Intolerance varies between individuals

 For maltitol: